-The information collected here is meant to be helpful to math students, whether you are majoring in math or plan to take just one math class.
+The information collected here is meant to be helpful to math students, whether you are majoring in math or statistics, or plan to take just one math class.

 - A Community of Mathematicians - four undergraduates share their experiences as math majors at UA

 - Women in Mathematics - experiences and perspectives of women completing the math major at UA

 - Incoming Math Students - one student's personal experience of success, failure, and learning to succeed again

 - Transition from High School - a group of students share their perspectives